qphat/Deploy-Applications-on-Amazon-Elastic-Kubernetes-Service-EKS-/readme.md

 - Backend connects to DynamoDB for data persistence
 - Service accounts are configured for AWS service access
 - The cluster uses managed node groups for easier scaling and maintenance

-## 📄 License

-This project is for educational purposes as part of AWS EKS lab exercises.